sap4pulsars/pics_ai/README.md

 To check results, see clfresults.txt

 Score Generated is between 0 and 1. \
-1- Completely Pulsar Like \
+1- Pulsar \
-0- Completely RFI Like
+0- Not a Pulsar